This article was last updated on January 15, 2026.

 Click the options button by an employee’s name to edit their assigned wages.

+This will open the employee’s profile and take you to their current wage settings.
 You can choose whether the employee is paid hourly or earns a salary, then edit the details of their rates.

 Repeat this for each member of your staff, or if they all earn the same rate for a certain position, you can also set wages for the position.
 This means all employees will earn the same rate unless a higher one is specified in their profile.